Go to "Plan Your Visit" for patron safety guidelines.

 While performing the duties of this position, the employee is occasionally exposed to moving mechanical parts.
 The noise level in the work environment is usually moderate.

-While performing the duties of this job, the employee is regularly required to sit; use hands to handle or feel; reach with hands and arms, and talk or hear.
-The employee is regularly required to stand and walk.
-The employee must occasionally lift and/or move up to 40 pounds.
-Specific vision abilities required by this job include ability to use computer monitor and to read standard print documents.
+While performing the duties of this Job, the employee is regularly required to sit; use hands to finger, handle, or feel and reach with hands and arms.
+The employee is frequently required to talk or hear.
+The employee is occasionally required to stand and walk.
+The employee must occasionally lift and/or move up to 10 pounds.
+Specific vision abilities required by this job include close vision, color vision, depth perception and ability to adjust focus.

 Position is open until filled.